dlsu-lscs/web-api-prototype-server/readme.md

 ### GET /notes/{id}
 Retrieves the note with the specified id.
-Returns a JSON object with an id, the note itself, and a timestamp of the last edit.
+Returns a JSON object with an id, the note itself, and a unix timestamp of the last edit.
 Returns a 404 if a note with the specified id cannot be found.

 ### PUT /notes/{id}